ansible-collections/cloud.terraform/docs/docsite/rst/guide_aap.rst

     ansible-builder build

-The Containerfile and build files should now be in ``/context`` and you can see your newly created image in podman:
+The Containerfile/Dockerfile and build files should now be in ``/context`` and you can see your newly created image in podman or docker:

 .. code-block:: console